Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the purpose: 'Get details of a specific product' - a specific verb ('Get details') and resource ('product').
-It distinguishes from siblings like 'netlicensing_list_products' (list vs get specific) and 'netlicensing_create_product' (create vs get).
-However, it doesn't explicitly mention the sibling differentiation, which prevents a perfect score.
+The description clearly states 'Get details of a specific product', using a specific verb ('Get') and resource ('product').
+It distinguishes from sibling tools like create, delete, update, and list products.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.